elektricmaster7/IE-Admin/README.md

 # IE-Admin
 A Cakephp 2.x Admin System
-Based on Authake with material design backoffice
+Based on Authake with Material Design backoffice